Rahe/simple-image-sizes/readme.txt

 Now you can use the generated sizes directly into your posts and insert images at the right size !
 Now you choose if you want display the size in the post insert image.
 Now you can regenerate the images one by one in the 'Medias' general pane.
+Now you can regenerate the images by bulk action in the 'Medias' general pane.
+Now you can regenerate the image sizes on single attachment edit page.

 I have added a timer so when you regeneration your thumbnails, you can know approximately when the regeneration will be ended.
 I have improved the php and javascript, you can know if the image have been regenerated or not or if there is an error and which one.